 8. Spend all your time pleasing others.

-People pleasers are seldom happy so this is a fantastic strategy for staying in victim.
+People pleasers are seldom happy so this is a fantastic strategy for staying in victim mode.
 People pleasers actually drive the other people around them crazy by being clingy and having no independent thoughts of their own.

 9. Be a perfectionist.

 Make sure everything is always perfect.
 In fact be an even better victim by making sure everyone around you knows that everything is not perfect.
 Do not take action, any action until everything is perfect.
 Can Perfectionists be happy?